 SUITCASE Magazine exists to change the way you travel.
 Forget underwhelming tourist clichés and embrace the adventurous appetite of the next generation.

 Serena Guen, Founder and CEO

 Multi-national Serena founded the award-winning SUITCASE while in her third year at NYU.
-Her accolades include being named as Forbes 30 under 30 in 2017, 25 under 25 most influential Londoners by the Evening Standard, winning a Woman of the Future Award for media and winning a Great British Entrepreneur of the Year Award in 2018.
+Her accolades include being named as Forbes 30 under 30 (2017) as well as one of 25 under 25 most influential Londoners by the Evening Standard.
+In 2018, she won a Woman of the Future Award for media and a Great British Entrepreneur of the Year Award.
 Queen of the long weekend, Serena is the team’s hotel aficionado.
 Her favourite micro-trip to date was Iceland and her most anticipated of the year is a road trip from Austin to Marfa.

 India Dowley, Digital Editor-in-Chief

 London-born India cut her teeth in travel journalism while living in South America and freelancing for publications including Rough Guides, Time Out, The Guardian and SUITCASE Magazine, where she went in-house in 2016.
 The magazine’s inadvertent adventurer, catch her horse-riding across Jordan, off-roading in Madagascar or being chased by wild dogs through the Transylvanian countryside.
 Despite having a Norwegian grandmother, she’s ashamed to say she’s yet to make it to Scandinavia – it’s on her travel hit list, along with a road trip across the Stans to Mongolia.

 Olivia Squire, Print Editor-in-Chief